Discontinued and intermittent National Film Awards: Best Maithili Feature Film

-Best Feature Film in Manipuri

-The National Film Award for Best Feature Film in Manipuri is one of the National Film Awards given by Ministry of Information and Broadcasting and Directorate of Film Festivals, India.
-It was instituted in 1972 and awarded at 20th National Film Awards and lately awarded at 67th National Film Awards in 2019.
-Per Constitution of India, Meitei language is among the languages specified in the Schedule VIII of the Constitution.

-Best Feature Film in Punjabi

-The National Film Award for Best Feature Film in Punjabi is one of the National Film Awards given by Ministry of Information and Broadcasting and Directorate of Film Festivals, India.
-It was instituted in 1962 and awarded at 10th National Film Awards and lately awarded at 67th National Film Awards in 2019.
-Per Constitution of India, Punjabi language is among the languages specified in the Schedule VIII of the Constitution.

-Best Feature Film in Sanskrit
+Best Sanskrit Feature Film

-The National Film Award for Best Feature Film in Sanskrit is one of the National Film Awards given by Ministry of Information and Broadcasting and Directorate of Film Festivals, India for Sanskrit cinema.
-Till now, it is only awarded at 63rd National Film Awards in 2015.
+The National Film Award for Best Sanskrit Feature Film is for Sanskrit cinema.
+Till now, it has only been awarded once, at the 63rd National Film Awards in 2015.
 Per Constitution of India, Sanskrit language is among the languages specified in the Schedule VIII of the Constitution.

+Best Urdu Feature Film

+This has been awarded four times, at the 41st National Film Awards in 1993, at 44th National Film Awards in 1996, at the 60th National Film Awards in 2012 and at the 66th National Film Awards in 2018.
+Per Constitution of India, Urdu is among the languages specified in the Schedule VIII of the Constitution.

+Best Feature Film in the languages not of Schedule VIII

+Best Bhojpuri Feature Film

+It is only awarded at 53rd National Film Awards in 2005.
+Per Constitution of India, Bhojpuri language is among the languages other than those specified in the Schedule VIII of the Constitution.